Truck Accidents Caused By Failure To Secure a Load

 Accidents Due To Improperly Secured Cargo

 There are an estimated 3.5 million truck drivers in the United States, and an estimated 15.5 million trucks that operate nationwide.
 The commercial truck driving industry is an essential part of our national economy because trucks are the primary method for manufacturers and distributors to deliver their goods to market.
+But it is imperative that it be done in a safe manner for the safety of the other millions of vehicle operators they share the road with.
 Transporting these goods across our country requires state and federal regulations to ensure that cargo is loaded safely.
 Cargo that is not loaded properly presents a significant hazard to the other vehicles on the road, resulting in major property damage and serious injuries.

 Improperly secured cargo causes many truck accidents on our nation’s roads and highways, including those in Texas.
 Our truck accident lawyers know that commercial trucks are required to meet certain standards so that cargo does not become loose in transit, leading to accidents.
-Cargo within a trailer must be blocked and braced so that it fits snugly within the trailer, preventing movement and/or shifting during movement.
-Cargo that is transported by flatbed or trailers without sides must similarly be secured using “tie-downs” of the proper type and strength in order to prevent shifting and loss of cargo.
-Cargo must also be covered to protect other drivers from spilled cargo.
+If you have been injured as a result of someone losing their cargo in the road, call Simmons and Fletcher, P.C., for a free consultation today to discuss your legal rights.
+800-298-0111.